Camilacslopes/js-basic-examples/README.md

 # js-basic-examples

-Here in this repository you will find a series of challenges that covers the very basics of Javascript.
+In this repository I have gathered some examples of JavaScript challenges that can be solved with a basic level of knowledge

+**Why?**

+From my experience as a Software Developer, I have learned that it is very important to understand concepts through small practical examples, so as the level of knowledge increases the challenge increases.

+**How?**

 - [Sum two numbers](https://github.com/Camilacslopes/js-basic-examples/blob/main/sum-numbers.js)